 I'm not sure if I'd buy again or not.
-MAybe.
+Maybe.
 I wish the shade was more pigmented, but it is nice.
 It is a light taupe that is close to skin toned with a silvery/lilac tone to it.
 Very neutral.
 It's great for a no make-up look.
-I use applicator include to apple.
+I use applicator include to apply.
 I feel that works better than a brush.
-I have deep set eyes with a heavy lid so I do wish shade wasa tad richer so I didn't have to layer it on as much.
-There are similar shades but better brands like Bare Minerals.
-I believe that I could find one of theirs that is more pigmented like say "bare skin" or "nude beach".
+I have deep set eyes with a heavy lid so I do wish shade was a tad richer so I didn't have to layer it on as much.
+There are similar shades by better brands like Bare Minerals.
+I believe that I could find one of theirs that is more pigmented like say "bare skin" or "nude beach" tho they may be more shimmery.
 But overall it is a pretty pale taupe for light make up days.

 I absolutely love this color.
 I was looking for a light taupe shade I could wear on my lids, and this is it.
 This shade is a very cool, silvery taupe with slight shimmer, but is probably neutral enough to be universally flattering.
 I find this to be a good lid color; it is very natural looking.